Asplund-Samuelsson/furee/README.md

 MDSTLGLEIIEVVEQAAIASAKWMGKGEKNTADQVAVEAMRERMNKIHMRGRIVIGEGERDDAPMLYIGEEVGICTREDA
 ```

-To make predictions using an already fitted top model, use the following command:
+To make predictions using an already fitted top model, use the following command (**Note that using too many input sequences may exhaust the available memory!**):

 ```
 source/top_model_prediction.py \